It’s a very clever brush, but you don’t necessarily need these features

 No USB cables are provided in the box with the Genius.

 The case itself also does not have a battery inside to charge the toothbrush.
-The brush will only be charged in the case when the power adapter is connected.
+The brush will only be charged in the case when the power cord is connected.

 This is where the Sonicare USB charging cases are much more appealing.
 They have a hardwired or detachable USB cables that allow the toothbrush to be charged in the case, from a USB port/power adapter, without the need for a proprietary plug adapter.